Conniekoh/Spotify-recommender-system/README.md

 Evaluation scheme on data_matrix dataset:
 (i) Comparison of ROC curves for these recommender models for the given-5 evaluation scheme (ii) Plotting ROC curve to find the best reocmmendation model - This plots the true positive rate (TPR) against the false positive rate (FPR)
-# ibcf_jaccard_25 model dominates (almost completely) the other method since for each length of top-N list they provide a better combination of TPR and FPR.

 ___
 # Steps
 1. Read Data